Aya123O/NextBlogApp/README.md

-Blog Application with Next.js, Prisma, PostgreSQL, and NextAuth Overview
+Blog Application with Next.js, Prisma, PostgreSQL, and NextAuth 📌 Overview
-This project is a Blog application built with Next.js, using Prisma as the ORM to interact with a PostgreSQL database.
-It allows authenticated users to create, read, update, and delete blog posts (CRUD functionality).
-NextAuth is integrated to enable user authentication through Google sign-in.
+This is a fully functional Blog Application built with Next.js, using Prisma as the ORM to interact with a PostgreSQL database.
+The app enables authenticated users to create, read, update, and delete (CRUD) blog posts.
+NextAuth.js is used to implement secure authentication via Google Sign-In.

-Features
+✅ Features
-User Authentication: Google Sign-In via NextAuth.
+🔐 User Authentication: Sign in with Google using NextAuth.js.

-CRUD Operations: Ability to create, read, update, and delete blog posts.
+✍️ CRUD Functionality: Authenticated users can create, edit, and delete blog posts.

-PostgreSQL Database: All data is stored in a PostgreSQL database using Prisma ORM.
+🗃️ PostgreSQL Database: Data is persisted using Prisma ORM with PostgreSQL.

-Protected Routes: Only authenticated users can create, update, or delete posts.
+🔒 Protected Routes: Only logged-in users can create or modify posts.

-Responsive Design: Optimized for use across various devices and screen sizes.
+📱 Responsive Design: Works seamlessly across all devices and screen sizes.

-Tech Stack
+🛠️ Tech Stack
-Frontend: React, Next.js
+Frontend: Next.js (React-based)

 Backend: Next.js API Routes